 The gathering will start in the Evening on a Thursday, However, we can always use help setting up, so people arriving early are a wonderful benefit (we ask no one arrive before 2pm though).
 Events run until Sunday Evening.
 The opening fire starts promptly on FRIDAY at 6:30pm.
 We highly recommend trying to make the entire weekend and being there by Friday night at the latest.
 This really helps us all come together as a unified village, however if this is not possible for you, then we understand.

 Very similar in design to our friends at the Headwaters Gathering, the Harvest Gathering was created to allow those who are in Central East/Eastern Ontario to be stewards in their own area, and without having to travel.
 Harvest gathering recognizes the need for us to connect with nature during our changing seasons, and that there are not many outlets for us to share our traditional information and skill sets with each other.
 This is why the word “Community” is so often applied to this organization.
 We are fostering those connections, and as a result, we are all stronger and more empowered because of it.
 As a community, we learn and grow together, throughout the year, and we bring the skills and knowledge we’ve gained with us to share, and strengthen us all.

 How to Register:

-Registrations REGISTRATION FOR 2018 has begun!
+REGISTRATION FOR 2023 Opens JULY 18, 2023!
 Check back often for updates.
-Registration is important for insurance liability, ensuring allergies/medical info is kept accessible, and to get an accurate count of participants.
+Registration is important for insurance liability, ensuring allergies/medical info is kept accessible, and to get an accurate count of participants